alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 You’ll need to have your grain treated by a professional company.

-It will usually take from 10 to 20 days for your grain to be ready for export.
+It will usually take from 10 to 20 days for your grain to be ready for export but you may be able to get your grain treated in transit.

 ###Fees